 Undergraduates studying Classics at Trinity are part of a long and distinguished tradition.
 Bentley, Porson, and Housman, the three most famous English editors of Classical texts, were members of the College.
 Almost every Regius Professor of Greek in recent times has become a Fellow of Trinity, and Classics has always played an important part in the College at both undergraduate and research levels.

 At present the teaching staff in Classics at Trinity comprises Nicholas Denyer (Ancient Philosophy) and Neil Hopkinson (Greek and Latin literature).
-Richard Hunter (Regius Professor of Greek), Professor Philip Hardie (Senior Research Fellow in Latin Literature), Dr Aaron Kachuck (Classical literature) and Dr Jessica Lightfoot (Greek literature) also contribute to teaching.
+Richard Hunter (Regius Professor of Greek), Professor Philip Hardie (Latin Literature), and Dr Jessica Lightfoot (Greek literature) also contribute to teaching.
 There are several research students who enjoy discussion and supervision of the special topics on which they are working.
 Having themselves graduated only recently, they are in a good position to give friendly advice.

 In the first two years of the three-year course (Parts IA and IB of the Classical Tripos) teaching in Trinity takes the following pattern: